onewelcome/dotnet-mvc-oauth-example/README.md

 2. `CreateTicketAsync` -> Queries the Resource gateway to get user data and creates ticket to log in the user;
 3. `SignOutAsync` -> Revokes access token when signout event is called.
 When single-signout is used this is not necessary.

-Implement these three classes either directly or through a library into your project.
+Implement the four classes either directly or through a library into your project.
 Note that this is just an example, inspect the code and change it for your situation.

 #### 2.2.2 Configure middleware

 When the middleware implemetation is in place we can configure ASP.NET Core to use it.
-Before we can test this you'll need to register a web client in the Onegini admin panel.
+Before we can use this you'll need to register a web client in the Onegini admin panel.
 You can find this under *Configuration -> Web clients*.

 You'll need these values to continue: